gnujedi/comm-setup/README.md

 ## Conversations

 An amazing messenger for Android.
 This is the primary messenger my family uses to stay in touch.
 You'll need [Orbot]() which is Tor for Android.
 I recommend using [F-droid's]() repository to download Orbot and Conversations.
+F-droid is a 3rd party app store that contains all free software (free as in free beer and free as in freedom).

 ![Conversations screenshot](https://conversations.im/images/screenshot_encryption_selection.jpg)